CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

     ![Project](../media/form-service.png)

-1. Next in the connect training data source, select the values below from the drop-down and click on **Continue (6)**.
+1. Next, in the connect training data source, select the values below from the drop down and click on **Continue (6)**.

     | Parameter                   | Value                                |
     | --------------------------- | -------------------------------------|